ArnaudBelcour/kegg2bipartitegraph/README.md

 It will create 4 files:

 - `kegg_model.sbml`: a universal graph containing most of the reactions contained in KEGG database.
 Such as in the graph made by [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8), 14 cofactors have been removed (H2O, ATP, ADP, NAD+, NADH, NADP+, NADPH, CO2, ammonia, sulfate, thioredoxin, phosphate, pyrophosphate (PPi), and H+).
-Also the stoechiometry is simplified as these metabolic networks are created in order to be used in topological analysis. **So they are supposed to be used with other metabolic methods (such as Constraint-Based Modelling)**.
+Also the stoechiometry is simplified as these metabolic networks are created in order to be used in topological analysis. **So they are not supposed to be used with other metabolic methods (such as Constraint-Based Modelling)**.

 - several mapping files to go from annotation (especially EC number) to KEGG reactions: `kegg_compound_name.tsv`, `kegg_mapping.tsv` and `kegg_pathways.tsv`.